 |Minimum Stay||2 nights|

-Check the calendar for available dates.
+Nice weather, cool and comfortable.
+Bring your mountain bikes.
+Trails abound outside your door.
 The owners are your neighbors and will gladly show you around and make sure your stay at The Alpaca Barnhaus meets your needs.

 The Santa Fe National Forest is just steps away.
 (Check out Facebook Aspen Ridge Alpacas for more photos.)